What is an endoscopy?

-Why an endoscopy?
+Why have an endoscopy?

-If you're experiencing symptoms such as: difficulty swallowing, abdominal pain, persistent nausea, vomiting or diarrhoea or unexplained weight loss, an endoscopy is often the best way to investigate the cause1.
+If you're experiencing symptoms such as; difficulty swallowing, abdominal pain, persistent nausea, vomiting or diarrhoea or unexplained weight loss, an endoscopy is often the best way to investigate the cause1.

 You may also need an endoscopy for some operations as it enables the surgeon to carry out surgical procedures with minimal damage to your body.

-- remove gallstones, kidney stones and bladder stones
+- Remove gallstones, kidney stones and bladder stones

-- remove small tumours and growths – both cancerous and benign
+- Remove small tumours and growths – both cancerous and benign

-- repair damaged joints
+- Repair damaged joints

-- repair bleeding stomach ulcers
+- Repair bleeding stomach ulcers

-- insert a stent into an area which is blocked or too narrow to function efficiently
+- Insert a stent into an area which is blocked or too narrow to function efficiently

-- tie and seal the fallopian tubes as part of female sterilisation1.
+- Tie and seal the fallopian tubes as part of female sterilisation1.

 What happens during an endoscopy?

 Depending on where you are being examined, you might need to avoid eating or drinking beforehand.
-You might also be given laxatives to clear your system1
+You might also be given laxatives to clear your system1.

 After the endoscopy

 If you do decide to take a sedative, you will need to be taken home by a friend or relative – you shouldn’t drive for the rest of the day1.

 Endoscopies are very safe procedures and the risk of any complications is very low.
 However, there is a chance that you will experience:

-- infection, which requires treatment with antibiotics
+- Infection, which requires treatment with antibiotics

-- organ damage or excessive bleeding which may require surgery.
+- Organ damage or excessive bleeding which may require surgery.

 Before you decide whether or not to have a sedative to help you relax during your endoscopy, your doctor will make you aware of the following potential but rare side effects:

-- nausea and/or vomiting
+- Nausea and/or vomiting

-- irregular heartbeat or low blood pressure
+- Irregular heartbeat or low blood pressure

-- breathing difficulties
+- Breathing difficulties

-- infection caused by saliva falling into the lungs1.
+- Infection caused by saliva falling into the lungs1.